jaseg/wsdiff/README.md

-# diff2HtmlCompare
+# html_diff

-A python script that takes two files and compares the differences between them (side-by-side) in an HTML format.
-Supports both python2 and python3.
+A python script that produces a diff of two files or directories as a single, self-contained HTML file.
+The resulting diff works without Javascript and will automatically switch between inline and side-by-side formats depending on available screen space.

 ### Installation
 ```